 We found parking on Blåtindveien, just a few steps from the trailhead.
 The GPS coordinates for the trailhead are 68°14’40” N 14°34’41” E.

 The first part of the trail is the most difficult, in my opinion.
 This section is steep and you need to be prepared to use your hands to rock scramble up the steeper sections.
 There is one 10 meter section of smooth granite rock where you can pull yourself up with a chain.
-This first section takes about 45 minutes, quicker if you are a fast hiker.

 At the top of this first section, the trail forks.
 To the right is the trail that takes you to the base of Svolvaergeita.
 Go to the left to continue hiking up Fløya.